 I can tell you now how wrong I was.

 If you wanna know the truth about how it feels to think, “I should not have survived,” I can tell you.
 I know that feeling a little too well.
 However, I’d also have to tell you the truth which is that I should have survived and that’s why I did.

 It may not have made sense at the time.
 Why would I have survived?
 But it all makes sense now: I survived because I was supposed to.
 I survived for my mother and father who love me and care about me.
 I survived for my brother and sisters who can always make me laugh.
 I survived for my nephew who makes me the happiest I’ve ever been.
 I survived for all my friends and family that are always there to support me.

 There is one other person I survived for.
 The most important one; the most important reason.
 I survived for me.
 After all, I’m the one that’s living this life.
 That’s why I survived – to live my beautiful life.

-Please click here to read other pieces pertaining to suicide
+Please click here to read Tamara Feldman’s other pieces

 MAKE YOUR DIFFERENCE: CLICK HERE TO SUBMIT A PIECE TO OUR BLOG